parsiya/eslinter/README.md

 10. Wait a few minutes for everything to be updated.
 11. Double-click on any result to open a dialog box.
 Choose a path to save both the beautified the JavaScript and ESLint results.
 12. Look under the `beautified-javascript-path` and `eslint-output-path` paths provided in the config file for beautified JavaScript and their linting results.

 ## Detailed Configuration
-At a minimum, you need to add the five keys discussed above to the configuration file.
+At a minimum, you need to add the six keys discussed above to the configuration file.
 For in-depth configuration, please see [docs/configuration.md](docs/configuration.md).

 ## Technical Details